 Further enriching the city and its art scene (or scenes) by subverting our expectations around how art is experienced or what opportunities there are for artists in Dallas to present their work, writer and social practice artist Darryl Ratcliff hosts Culture Jack in a small space with a separate, semi-secret door at Ruins, a Deep Ellum bar with a glowing red exterior sign, reminiscent of something you’d see in a movie about Vegas in the ’70s.

 “Culture Jack is a multi-genre performance mashup that intentionally tries to create programming for artists and audiences who don’t normally share the same space,” says Ratcliff, who wonders, “How do choral performers singing Bernstein sit with indie rock and how does poetry sit with trap music?”

 The lack of answers would be focused into what would become Culture Jack, an event that has opened with Ratcliff’s own poetry numerous times.
-Artists including emerging artist Xxavier Carter and established artist Kate Yoland, both making considerably different work but dealing with similar themes of place and identity in America, have performed or contributed a piece for screening, film being an important element to the work of theirs experienced by Culture Jack attendees.
+Artists including emerging artist Xxavier Carter and established artist K. Yoland, both making considerably different work but dealing with similar themes of place and identity in America, have performed or contributed a piece for screening, film being an important element to the work of theirs experienced by Culture Jack attendees.